khameneh/ProcessMonitor/README.md

 Dependencies
 ============
-Other that the Qt libraries, wmctrl should be installed on Linux for managing the foreground process.
+Other than the Qt libraries, wmctrl should be installed on Linux for managing the foreground process.

 Compiling
 =========